 To be eligible, you must be operating within the Medicare, Medicaid/ KanCare programs, and have an active and qualifying license, or certification to practice.

 The Kansas Bridging Plan.
 In partnership with the University of Kansas Medical Center, this program offers loan forgiveness to primary care and psychiatry residents.
 To encourage you to continue practicing in Kansas after completing your residency, applicants can receive up to $26,000 for a three-year service in a qualified area.

 Kansas Rural Opportunity Zones program.
 Through this program, applicants can get up to $15,000 in student loan repayment assistance over a period of five years.
 This is an incentive for workers to live in one of the 77 counties that qualify for this program.
 In order to qualify, you must have a sponsor and show proof of residency.

-Minnesota is where to be, if you’re looking for state assistance for student loans as it offers an abundance of forgiveness programs.
+Minnesota is where you want to be if you’re looking for state assistance for student loan borrowers.
+The state offers an abundance of forgiveness programs.

 Minnesota State Loan Repayment Program

 Under the Minnesota State Loan Repayment Program, qualified health professionals can receive up to $20,000 per year over a period of two years in exchange for a service obligation.
 According to the program’s website, the following professions are eligible: